 This is used to build up and improve the quality of the existing soil, providing additional drought resistance and drainage, whilst evening out any imperfections.

 As with all other maintenance the soil type for your garden will need to be checked in order to get the correct materials and consistency when creating your top dressing.

 Using these top tips to regularly check and maintain your lawn along with removing any unwanted surface debris such as dead leaves and twigs, and cutting back any areas that create excess shade, will keep your lawn looking lush and healthy!

-If you have any other interesting tips and techniques, why not share them with us via our social media sites, or alternatively leave a comment below!
+If you have any other interesting tips and techniques, why not share them with us via our social media sites!